Dennys1005/upc-discord-bot/replit.md

 ## Overview

-This project is a Discord bot API service that combines an Express.js web server with a Discord bot client.
+This project is a Discord bot API service that combines an Express.js web server with a Discord bot client, refactored with modular architecture for Render hosting.
 The application provides webhook-style endpoints for external services to send notifications to Discord channels through a bot interface.
 It uses Express.js for the REST API layer and Discord.js v14 for Discord integration.

 ## User Preferences